poissonconsulting/newdata/README.md

 #> 3 FALSE     6  4.57 most  bonus a rarity 1970-01-04 1969-12-31 16:00:03 00'03"
 ```

+### Observed Values and Combinations

-and indicate whether only observed values should be used.
+The user can also indicate whether only observed values should be used.

 ``` r
 xnew_data(data, xnew_seq(int, length_out = 3, obs_only = TRUE))